 The Connecticut economy has stagnated over the last decade.
 Residents and businesses have been leaving Connecticut.
 We have about the same population today as in 2010 and income growth over the same period has been negative.
 This is a direct result of the fiscal and regulatory policies pursued by Democrats in Hartford.
 They have created an environment unfriendly to businesses.
 We need to have policies that will attract households and businesses.
 We need to create a regulatory environment that will attract job creating businesses to move to Connecticut.

+Our educational district gets little funding from the state despite the fact that residents of our town pay a large proportion of the state income taxes.
+The formula which determines how funds are allocated to our school district needs to be modified to make it fair to us.
 We need to make sure that every child has access to a good k-12 school system ensuring their proficiency in reading, math and other subjects.
-There are many failing schools which need reform.
-We need increased access to preschools so that every family has the option of sending their child to pre-school.
+We need increased access to preschools ensuring that every family has the option of sending their child to pre-school.
 High school is no longer sufficient for success in today’s economy and we need to invest in better vocational training and two year degree options.
-At the same time college needs to be made affordable for those who choose to pursue four year degrees and graduate school.

 The state of Connecticut has a spending problem.
 We have a bloated bureaucracy and our spending is inefficient and wasteful.
 It is no secret that our state employee benefits and pension systems need to be reformed.
 The approach the current administration is taking to solving that problem is by increasing taxes.
 In the last budget, new payroll taxes have been imposed, sales taxes on essential items have been increased and now tolls are being proposed.
 Instead of cutting wasteful spending our state administration is doubling down.
 We have to stop and reverse this policy blunder.
 Our state income tax was started in 1991 as a small temporary tax.
 A new state payroll tax has been instituted in 2020 as a small one-off tax – we have seen this play out.
 We have to fight to repeal this new payroll tax.